Guatemalan Peace Process (1994–1996): Early peace attempts

 Starting in 1988 and continuing for the following years, the NRC and URNG met on several occasions and engaged in peace talks, but did not come to an end to the Guatemalan civil war.
 Still, the two groups signed documents, such as the Oslo Accord, Mexico Accord, and Querétaro Agreement.

-President Serrano Elías Auto Coup
+President Serrano Elías autocoup

 Jorge Serrano Elías was democratically elected and became president of Guatemala in January 1991.
 Two years and a half into his presidency, on May 25, 1993, he attempted to proclaim sole power over the country through an autocoup.
 He dissolved the Guatemalan congress and fragmented the Supreme Court with the help of allies in the government and military.
 With this, he caused a constitutional crisis in the country.
 However, there was strong opposition by civilians and the Constitutional Court and Serrano Elías ultimately fled to El Salvador on June 2, failing in his attempts towards dictatorship.
 The congress then named Ramiro de León Carpio, who was the country's Human Rights Ombudsman, as president for the time remaining of Serrano's original presidential term.